Topological group actions by group automorphisms and Banach representations: Introduction

 For every compact $G$-space $K$, there exists a canonical Banach $G$-representation on the Banach space $C(K,\R)=C(K)$ (see for example \cite{Pe-w}).
 Together with Remark \ref{r:daction} this explains the following basic fact.

 \begin{fact} A continuous action $G \times X \to X$ is Banach representable if and only if the $G$-space $X$ is $G$-compactifiable. \end{fact}

-Alexandrov \textit{1-point compactificatio}n $X \cup \{\infty\}$ for a locally compact (noncompact) space $X$ is the smallest proper compactification of $X$.
-For every continuous topological group action (in contrast to semigroup actions) on $X$, the canonical extension on $X \cup \{\infty\}$ is continuous, \cite{Vr-can}.
-Furthermore, for every proper $G$-compactification $X \to~Y$ the natural factor $Y \to X \cup \{\infty\}$ is a $G$-factor.
+Alexandrov \textit{1-point compactification} $X \cup \{\infty\}$ for a locally compact noncompact space $X$ is the smallest proper compactification of $X$.
+For every continuous topological group action on $X$, the canonical extension on $X \cup \{\infty\}$ is continuous, \cite{Vr-can}.
 For more information about $G$-compactifications we refer to \cite{Vr-can,Vr-loccom78,Me-sing,Me-F,Me-opit,Pe-nbook,IbMe}.

 \begin{remark} For every representation $(h,\a)$ of a $G$-space $X$ on $V$, every vector $v \in V$ induces the function $f_v\colon X \to \R, x \mapsto \langle v,x \rangle$.
 This is an important source to obtain functions on $G$-spaces.
 For example, varying $v \in V$ and $V$ in the class of all reflexive Banach spaces we get the class of all \textit{reflexively representable functions} on $X$.
 By \cite{Me-nz}, it is exactly the algebra $\WAP(X)$ of all \textit{weakly almost periodic functions}.
 The algebras $\Asp(X), \Tame(X)$ can be similarly characterized, using the corresponding classes of Banach spaces, i.e., Asplund and Rosenthal, \cite{GM-survey14, GM-rose}. \end{remark}